Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 potential conflicts between them.
 Additionally, maintaining these dependencies across different OS versions can be problematic, leading to frequent setup issues and the need for manual troubleshooting.

+On top of that in some environments, developers may need to manually compile, install libraries and link them to QGIS by overriding the corresponding default settings in the QGIS configuration files.
+This can happen if the required libraries versions aren't available via system packages — a challenging task that should be avoided, especially for new contributors.

-It would have been nice if the dependencies fetch could only feature a few set of commands, this would help especially the beginners to jumpstart the whole QGIS development setup and skip past all the issues that come with build tools.
+It would have been nice if the dependencies fetch could only feature a few set of consistent steps, this would help the beginners to easily grasp the whole QGIS development setup workflow and skip past all the issues that come dealing with build tools installation.

-For more info about usual way of compiling QGIS [see](https://github.com/qgis/QGIS/blob/master/INSTALL.md)
+For more info about QGIS compilation [see](https://github.com/qgis/QGIS/blob/master/INSTALL.md).

 ## Why use Docker?

 The Docker approach makes it easier to set up a QGIS development environment, avoiding the challenges and time-consuming tasks involved with manually installing all the required dependencies and configuring the system.
 Developers only need to know how to use Docker in order to use the setup, no other extra skills are needed.

+The main goal is to set up a workflow that intends to serve as a single, consistent process that operates reliably across all environments.

 ## Benefits